ros2/realtime_support/README.md

 -tp Set the thread priority of all threads launched by the test program.
 Individual thread priority can be set using the RTTEST_SET_PRIORITY macro.

 -r Repeat tests (not yet implemented)

+## Issues (to be transferred to tracker)

+* Add gtest
+* Fix timestamp precision output in data
+* Implement reps options
+* Implement asynchronous samples